wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

 ### Using taggify() with Prometheus Metrics from Telegraf

-When you use telegraf to collect Prometheus histogram metrics, the metrics include the bucket bounds as part of the metric names.
+When you use Telegraf to collect Prometheus histogram metrics, the metrics include the bucket bounds as part of the metric names.
 For example:

 ```
 source.source_http_requests_latency_including_all_seconds.2.5